annembrown/design595/project2.md

 **This project is worth 30% of your final mark.**

-## Synopsis
+## Overview
 You have been approached by an established organization looking to create a microsite/landing page for a small project they have.
 The goal of the project is to inform specific users about a service or opportunity they are offering, provide a compelling case for the user to participate and finally have so signup or purchase functionality.
 In this project, you will go from research all the way to developing a clickable prototype of the website.
 You will not be expected to code it.

 This will be a project where the early stages will be done in groups.
 All work for the projects will be done and delivered as a group up to, and including, the wireframes.
 Each student, however, will develop their own moodboards and clickable prototypes.